Jurassic Park Builder: Development and release

 In October 2011, Ludia announced a partnership with Universal Pictures to produce a park-building video game titled Jurassic Park: The Social Game.
 The game was to be released for Facebook and for mobile devices via the App Store, with a scheduled release in early 2012.
 The game was ultimately released as Jurassic Park Builder.

 In North America, the game was released for the iOS operating system on July 23, 2012, accompanied by a simultaneous release on Facebook.
 A version was also released for the Android operating system.
-In the United Kingdom, the game was released through the App Store in October.
-The game was updated in December to include aquatic creatures and to fix software bugs.
+In the United Kingdom, the game was released through the App Store on October 19, 2012.
+The game was updated two months later to include aquatic creatures and to fix software bugs.

+Ludia ended the game's support as of March 30, 2020, making it unplayable.

 Reception

 The iOS version had strong sales in the first week of its release.
 Jurassic Park Builder was among the top 15 downloaded Android and iOS games of 2013.
 It was also among the top 10 highest grossing Android and iOS games of 2013.

 Ben Hanson of Game Informer gave the game three and a half stars out of five.
 Hanson considered the sound effects to be the "weakest part" of the game, and wrote that the game "doesn't do anything exceptional for the genre, but if you have an ounce of love for Jurassic Park you might as well give it a shot".
 Mike Wehner of Engadget noted the in-game cost for some items and wrote: "Jurassic Park Builder will certainly satisfy fans of similar games like Farmville or even Sim City, but before you dive into the prehistoric landscape make sure you get your credit card ready.
 Chances are you're going to need it before long".
 Eli Hodapp of TouchArcade wrote: "If you're hoping for a mixture of a Tycoon-style game with Jurassic Park decals and racing stripes, you're going to be sorely disappointed.
 What we've got here is your average run of the mill free to play building game.
 Timers are everywhere, we hit our first pay wall about nine minutes in, and come across an array of other time (and money) sinks".
 Dave Gilmore of The Baltimore Sun praised the game and rated it 4 out of 4.

 Website Slide to Play wrote: "As much as we dislike this unchallenging gameplay design, we still can't help but enjoy the pleasant visuals and audio".
 The review concluded: "Jurassic Park Builder isn't deep or challenging at all, unless you consider self-control to be a challenge.
 If you can keep yourself from spending a lot of extra money for in-game extras, Jurassic Park Builder is harmless fun".